Hi, hello, welcome!

 I’m Bryce Rudow, and if you’re reading this I’m probably trying to impress you.

-Which, given the past six years, is both absolutely nuts and a telling sign of how long I have been ensconced in the world of digital media.
+Which, given the past seven years, is both absolutely nuts and a telling sign of how long I have been ensconced in the world of digital media:

-Meanwhile, I continued to serve as Community Manager for other heavyweight entertainment clients including Disney, Sony, ABC Family, Syfy, and NBC.
-I even devised an industry-lauded website for the sinister Umbrella Corporation that looms over the Resident Evil franchise.
+Meanwhile, I continued to serve as Community Manager for other big name entertainment clients including Disney, Sony, ABC Family, and NBC.
+I even designed an industry-lauded website for the sinister Umbrella Corporation that looms over the Resident Evil franchise.

 …where I advised Planned Parenthood on how to best persuade Americans to responsibly put rabbits to shame…